Your Guide to Health Insurance Coverage in Canada

 Key Takeaways

-• Health insurance coverage includes a range of medical services and treatments that a policy pays for, such as doctor visits, hospital stays, surgeries, and sometimes prescription drugs, dental care, and vision care.
+• Health insurance coverage refer to the range of medical services and treatments that a policy pays for.
+For example: mental health services, prescription drugs, dental care, and vision care, etc.

-• Health insurance can be basic, comprehensive, supplemental, or worldwide, each offering varying levels of coverage for different healthcare needs.
+• Generally, health insurance coverage can be basic, comprehensive, supplemental each offering varying levels of coverage for different healthcare needs.

 What is Health Insurance Coverage?

 Health insurance coverage refers to the medical services and treatments an insurance policy pays for.
-It includes essential healthcare needs such as doctor visits, hospital stays, surgeries, and sometimes prescription drugs.
+It usually includes coverage for services like mental health, vision care, dental, prescription drugs, etc.

 Understanding your health insurance coverage is crucial for managing your healthcare effectively.
 It ensures you know what medical services and treatments your insurance plan pays for, helping you avoid unexpected expenses.